deepaksood619/deepaksood619.github.io/docs/about-me/ideas/startups-ideas-saas.md

 Create best software companies with Indian labour, since labour is cheap in India like Zoho

+Problem with current SAAS pricing

+- It's per user based
+- It should be instead usage based, you use 1 GB storage and 1 cpu and 2 GB RAM, you pay for that exactly + some revenue

 **Developer tools - pure software play**

 Microproducts - [How I Sold My App For $30,000 In 4 Days | GrowthX Insider - YouTube](https://www.youtube.com/watch?v=lAUc1Gr_uDo&ab_channel=GrowthX)